-Common Product Dispersion Challenges During Bulk Bag Filling
+Common Product Dispersion Challenges While Filling Bulk Bags

 Hi, I’m Chris Wheeler, Sr. Material Science Engineer here at Conitex Sonoco.
 I’d estimate that at least once a week I work with a customer on a problem that the root cause is improper product dispersion when filling a bulk bag.
 What I mean by product dispersion, is the uniform distribution of the flow of material into the FIBC, specifically in the corners.

 If you notice the following issues with your FIBCs during the filling process you probably have a product dispersion challenge:

 - First thing you will notice is you don’t get all the product into the bag and you are not making the weight goals for that product, granted this could be due to other factors but best to check for dispersion first.